-Walk Duluth's most haunted locations.
-13 stops, self-guided.
-3 stops free.
+Walk Duluth's self-guided ghost tour.
+13 documented stops, 5 free.
 No guide, no schedule — just you and the dark.

 On June 27, 1977, 83-year-old Elisabeth Congdon was smothered with a satin pillow in her bedroom at Glensheen Mansion.
 Her night nurse, Velma Pietila,...